ha1ix/wiki.sove.re/home.md

 # Who is behind Sove.re?

 Sove.re was initialized by [Riso](https://b0y.eu).
 Riso has been contributing to open source software for close to two decades, and blockchain for over a decade.
-He drafted a protocol for decentralized ETH staking which later went on to become [RocketPool](https://rocketpool.net), key Ethereum infrastructure.
+He drafted a protocol for decentralized ETH staking which later went on to become [RocketPool](https://rocketpool.net), a piece of integral Ethereum infrastructure.

 As soon as possible others will be invited to moderate and administrate the forum and wiki, and eventually the hosting infrastructure itself can be decentralized.